BlvckKryptonite/brew-haven/replit.md

 - **Session Storage**: connect-pg-simple for PostgreSQL-backed session management
 - **Validation**: Zod for runtime type validation and schema validation

-The application is designed to be deployed on Replit with specialized development plugins and is structured for easy extension with additional features like user authentication, order management, and content management capabilities.
+The application is optimized for deployment on GitHub Pages with automated CI/CD workflows, while maintaining the full-stack architecture for potential server-side features.
+The project includes comprehensive documentation and is structured for easy extension with additional features like user authentication, order management, and content management capabilities.